Subscribe

 On top of the core layer is the print layer, which has a design or pattern printed on it.
 Like laminate flooring, vinyl flooring can be printed to resemble stone or wood.
 Its print layer can also be a pattern, such as an intricate floral design or a checkerboard pattern.

 In some cases, vinyl flooring also has a cushioned underlayer made of foam.
-The underlayer helps to make the vinyl floor more comfortable to walk on and as well as quieter.
+The underlayer helps to make the vinyl floor more comfortable and quieter to walk on.
+Vinyl flooring comes in a variety of formats:

 • Vinyl Tiles: Vinyl tiles are typically either 9 inches square or 12 inches square.
-Vinyl tiles are water resistant and tend to be easier to care for and clean when compared to real tile.
+Vinyl tiles are water resistant and tend to be easier to care for and clean than real tile.

-• Luxury vinyl plank:.
-Vinyl planks might have the most in common with laminate flooring, at least as far as appearance goes.
+• Luxury vinyl plank (LVP): Vinyl planks might have the most in common with laminate flooring, at least as far as appearance goes.
 Luxury vinyl planks often imitate the look of natural materials, such as wood or stone.
-The plank shape of the flooring also helps it to effectively mimic the look of natural materials while still be made from a fully synthetic material.
+The plank shape of the flooring also helps it to effectively mimic the look of natural materials while still being made from a fully synthetic material.

 Vinyl Flooring vs. Laminate Flooring at a Glance